Counselling services

 Desensitization

-You will be asked to hold awareness of the incident, the negative beliefs, emotions, and disturbing body sensations.
+You will be asked to hold awareness of the incident, the disturbing body sensations, and the negative beliefs and emotions.

 At the same time, the therapist guides your eyes to move rapidly back and forth or uses pulsating pods that are held in each hand.
-This step is done in sets, which may last from a few seconds to a few minutes.
+This process is conducted in sets, ranging from a few seconds to a few minutes each.

-During each set, you will be instructed to notice whatever changes occur in your mind and body without controlling the experience in any way.
-Very often, in the first few sets, there is an increase in the disturbance level.
-However, after a while, with each new set, the targeted disturbing memory and traumatic images become less and less disturbing, and the positive belief feels more and more true.
+Throughout each set, you will be guided to observe any changes happening in your mind and body without controlling the experience in any way.
+Frequently, during the initial sets, there is an increase in the disturbance level.
+However, as you progress through each subsequent set, the targeted traumatic memory and disturbing images become less disturbing, and the positive belief feels more and more true.

 Phase 5